 - Compact and easy to use

 - Comes with removable extenders

 - Slow drying time

-While choosing the best boot dryer for your needs, it’s important to differentiate between the two common types of dryers on the market.
-Although both do the same – dry your shoes with hot air and protect your feet from wetness and odor – there are some notable differences:
+While choosing the best dryer for your needs, it’s important to differentiate between the two common types of boot dryers on the market.
+Although both do the same – dry your shoes with hot air and protect your feet from wetness, odor, and even from bacteria and mold – there are some notable differences:

-- Stationary Boot Dryer: This is the more powerful model out of the two and it’s the best boot dryer for domestic use.
+- Domestic Dryer: This is the more powerful model out of the two and it’s the best one for domestic use.
 It can have a variety of options and attachments for items such as gloves, caps, hats, helmets.
-More powerful models can dry a pair of boots in 1-2 hours, but there are also economical ones that work overnight.
+More powerful models can dry a pair of boots in 1-2 hours, but there are also economic ones that work overnight.